≡ Menu

 Origin of the Turkish Van cat breed

-Changed when int 1955, two British women (Laura Lushington and Sonia Halliday) were given a pair of these Turkish cats while vacationing in the Lake Van region of eastern Turkey.
-Shortly their after, these two “Brits” had a little of little kittens on their hands each of which had the “classic” Turkish Van color points leading them to believe that they had inherited a pair of “un-named” or “un-recognized” pedigree cats.
+This however changed when,n in 1955, two British women (Laura Lushington and Sonia Halliday) were given a pair of these Turkish cats while vacationing in the Lake Van region of eastern Turkey.
+Shortly after, these two “Brits” had little kittens on their hands, each of which had the “classic” Turkish Van color points, leading them to believe that they had inherited a pair of “un-named” or “un-recognized” pedigree cats.

 And…

-They may not be the most popular of all cat breeds in the United States, you can rest assured that they are very popular in Turkey and are actually considered a national treasure.
+The rest, you could say, is history because from there, both Laura and Sonia began importing these Turkish cats into the UK, started their breeding program, and introduced them to the rest of the world.
+Fifteen years later, the Turkish Van was brought to America in the 1970s.
+Then, just 15 years after that, it was “officially” recognized by The International Cat Association in 1985 and by the Cat Fanciers Association in 1988.
+And while they may not be the most popular cat breeds in the United States, you can rest assured that they are trendy in Turkey and considered a national treasure.
 They are overseen by the Turkish College of Agriculture and the Ankara Zoo to preserve them.

 Physical Characteristics